 Paying your tuition fees

 If you choose an undergraduate (Bachelor's) course, you can split the total course fees over a maximum of 5 years, depending on how many credits you study.
 If you choose a postgraduate (Master's) course, you can split your total course fees a maximum of 3 years, depending on how many credits you study.

+Most students on work-based Learning at Work courses ask their employer to fund some or all of their studies because the course is relevant to their job.
 If your employer is paying all or some of your fees, they'll need to complete and submit a sponsor form (RE2) before you start the course.